-The below section includes an overview of the identified strategic directions for the available productive sectors within the UoM of Qalaat El-Istiqlal, with a focus on the agriculture and tourism sectors, both of which present opportunities for sound local socioeconomic development.
+The below section includes an overview of the identified strategic directions for the available productive sectors within the UoM of Journeh, with a focus on the agriculture and tourism sectors, both of which present opportunities for sound local socioeconomic development.
 These directions have been identified and proposed based on the analysis of the existing situation of these sectors presented in the previous section, which relied on information provided from different local stakeholders through a participatory approach.

-As for other sectors (such as industry, trade, and crafts and vocations), they will certainly continue to play a role in the socioeconomic development of cities and towns of the UoM of Qalaat El-Istiglal, However, local stakeholders engaged in the project considered that these other sectors can also be developed in a manner that aligns with the vision and directions of the union with regard to agriculture and tourism.
-The industry sector, for example, can contribute to enhancing the agriculture and tourism sectors by playing a complementary role.
-Thus, local stakeholders involved in the project considered it crucial to work on safeguarding the small industries present in the union and developing certain manufacturing crafts through specialized training to enhance competencies and skills.
-This requires securing alternative and costeffective sources of electricity, supporting industry owners, protecting local production from competition, and securing markets for both local and international distribution of the products.
+As for other sectors (such as industry, trade, and crafts and vocations), they will certainly continue to play a role in the socioeconomic development of cities and towns of the UoM of Joumeh.
+However, local stakeholders engaged in the project considered that these other sectors can also be developed in a manner that aligns with the vision and directions of the union with regard to agriculture and tourism.
+The industrial sector, for example, can contribute to enhancing the agriculture and tourism sectors by playing a complementary role.
+Thus, local stakeholders involved in the project considered it crucial to work on safeguarding the small industries present in the region and developing certain manufacturing crafts through specialized training to enhance competencies and skills.
+This requires securing alternative and cost-effective sources of electricity, supporting industry owners, protecting local production from competition, and securing markets for both local and international distribution of the products.

 To activate the trade sector, local stakeholders participating in the project argued that it is essential to encourage investment in the sector to attract young individuals and discourage their migration.
-They identified a need to protect small- and medium-sized commercial establishments in the union.
-Furthermore, they proposed promoting individual onlinebased trading initiatives; incentivizing youth and women to establish small commercial projects through networking and coordination with organizations working in this context; and training traders in the union on the fundamentals of sales, purchasing, marketing, feasibility study for their projects, and development of income-generating ventures.
-They considered such steps as helpful to create and provide employment opportunities for the youth of the UoM of Qalaat El-Istiglal.
+They identified a need to protect smalland medium-sized commercial establishments in the union, urging them to benefit from the services offered by the Chamber of Commerce and Industry located within the Municipality Centre of Halba.
+Furthermore, they proposed promoting individual online-based trading initiatives; incentivizing youth and women to establish small commercial projects through networking and coordination with organizations working in this context; and training traders in the union on the fundamentals of sales, purchasing, marketing, feasibility study for their projects, and development of income-generating ventures.
+They considered such steps as helpful to create and provide employment opportunities for the vouth of the UoM of Journeh.

-If the union and the relevant municipalities prioritize the development of the agriculture and tourism sectors, it is imperative that other essential social and basic services are also available.
+If the union and the relevant municipalities prioritize the development of the tourism and agriculture sectors, it is imperative that other essential social and basic services are also available.
 These services help retain Lebanese citizens in their towns and villages and attract other groups to work in the mentioned sectors.
-Moreover, if the union intends to attract investments from outside the region, it is essential that basic services like roads, water and electricity are available.
-Additionally, it is crucial to enhance health-care services in existing centres and clinics by supplying them with medical equipment and medications, in addition to supporting them with a complete emergency response plan.
-A sustainable plan should also be implemented for solid waste management throughout the UoM of Qalaat El-Istiglal.
+If the union intends to attract investments from outside the region, it is essential that basic services like roads, water and electricity are available.
+Additionally, it is crucial to enhance health-care services in existing clinics by supplying them with medical equipment and medications, in addition to supporting them with a complete emergency response plan.
+A sustainable plan should also be implemented for solid waste management throughout the UoM of Joumeh.